 6. Bridges over the small canals

 One of the most wonderful things about Venice is that virtually every corner of the city is photogenic.
-Stray away from Grand Canal, get lost in the back streets and snap pretty much any bridge you come across.
+Stray away from Grand Canal, get lost in the back streets and you’ll be able to get a pretty bridge that’s good enough for your Instagram in moments.
 Take the opportunity to get creative with perspective when you come across parallel or interconnecting bridges.

-Whether you’re holding it towards the camera, away from the camera showing off your fresh mani or just straight up eating it, gelato with the canals as your backdrop is always going to make a good shot.
+Whether you’re holding it towards the camera, away from the camera showing off your fresh mani or just straight up eating it, gelato with the canals as your backdrop is always going to make a good Instagram post.

-Of course if you want to eat the best gelato after you’ve got your shot, you want to be getting yours from Suso.
-Not only is the gelato worth the queue out of the door, but it’s steps away from a bridge so you can get that shot before it melts.
+If you want to eat the best gelato after you’ve got your photo for the ‘gram then you want to be getting yours from Suso.
+Not only is the gelato worth the queue out of the door, but it’s steps away from a bridge so you can get your Instagrammable photo before it melts.

 This is one of the best gelaterias in Venice so in order to avoid the queue, you want to be getting here as early as you can stomach gelato in the day.